mathan95/connected-components/README.md

       pixels in them less than a threshold.

       Also uses it to localize the necessary parts that had to processed as the last stage of the preprocessing for my project.

+The files in the repository-

+      k_means.py-  This file include the code for doing the green removal and then to seperate each connected components in the resulting image
+                   with number of pixels in them more than athreshold and each of them are displayed separately.

+      k_means_with_connected_components2.py- This file include the code for green removal using k-cluster and then to separate each each
+                                             connected components in the resulting image with number of pixels in them more than athreshold and each of them are displayed separately.